 6.1 The Employer recognizes the right of the Union to designate Business Representatives and Shop Stewards who shall be permitted to represent bargaining unit employees.
-The Union will inform the Office of Labor Relations of the Union representatives' names.
+The Union will inform the Office of Labor Relations of the Union representatives' and Shop Stewards' names.

 6.3 The Union shall prevail upon all employees in the bargaining unit, and especially Shop Stewards, to make a diligent and serious attempt to resolve complaints at the lowest possible level.
 The Employer, likewise, shall prevail upon its supervisory personnel to cooperate fully with the Union's representatives in the speedy resolution of any grievances that may arise.

-6.7 All requests for information regarding bargaining unit from the Employer by the Union will be submitted in writing.
+6.7 All requests for information regarding the bargaining unit by the Union will be submitted in writing to the Office of Labor Relations.
 Requests will clearly identify what information is being sought and include the reason for the request.
 Requests will not normally extend more than twenty-four (24) months prior to the date of the request.
 When the Union submits a request for information that the Employer believes is unclear or unreasonable, or which requires the creation or compilation of a report, the Employer will contact the Union and the parties will discuss the scope and costs associated with the request and the amount the Union will pay for receipt of the information.